dkundel/coderdojo-node-tutorial/node-session-1.md

 $ cd dojo
 ```

 You will see that the yellow part has now been updated to `~/dojo`.
-This indicates that we successfully navigated to that directory now.
+This indicates that we successfully navigated to that directory.
 If we want to see the folder we can use the `start` command of Windows to open the folder in the Explorer.
 Since we are already in the directory we want to open we can use `.` to denote that we want to open the current directory.

 ```
 $ start .